 You also have to play by the rules.

-Rule one: format a resume in one of three standard ways.
+Rule one: there's no one best format for resumes.
+You have to choose and format a resume in one of the three standard ways.

 There are 3 types of resume formats that are most common:

 - Combination (or hybrid or chrono-functional) resume format

 The main difference between them is the chief focus.